lostplusfound/what-the-fed/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Deployment

-You can access the live version of What The Fed? here: [whatthefed.web.app](https://whatthefed.web.app)

 ## Contact

 For questions or suggestions, feel free to reach out or open an issue on GitHub!